mungitoperrito/mungitoperrito.github.io/blog_posts/ticket/source.md

 ## Explore the data, set a date range

-The data cleaning step reveals some problems with the date field.
-Dates are an important element of this study, so it is important to handle the date field carefully.
+Remember, the data cleaning step reveals problems with the date field.
+Dates are a crucial element of this study, so it is important to handle the date field carefully.

 **NOTE**: As of March 2025, there is a new csv file.
 Unfortunately, the new file